Humbly Homemade

 Nutrition

-Serving: 1ballCalories: 114kcalCarbohydrates: 13gProtein: 4gFat: 6gSaturated Fat: 1gPolyunsaturated Fat: 2gMonounsaturated Fat: 3gSodium: 25mgPotassium: 104mgFiber: 2gSugar: 6gVitamin C: 0.03mgCalcium: 13mgIron: 1mg
+Serving: 1 ball (of 12)Calories: 114kcalCarbohydrates: 13gProtein: 4gFat: 6gSaturated Fat: 1gPolyunsaturated Fat: 2gMonounsaturated Fat: 3gSodium: 25mgPotassium: 104mgFiber: 2gSugar: 6gVitamin C: 0.03mgCalcium: 13mgIron: 1mg

-Keyword energy balls, no bake snack, peanut butter oatmeal balls
+Keyword energy balls, peanut butter oatmeal balls

-Did you make this recipe?Leave a comment below and tag @humbly-homemade on social!
+Did you make this recipe?Leave a comment below - I love hearing from you!

-More Easy Snack Recipes
+More Easy Cookies Recipes

 About Carissa Erzen